chandaniiest/phptutuorial/README.md

 # phptutuorial
-Basic tutorial of Php for Web Developing
+Basic tutorial of Php for wed developing